You want smart political talk without the meltdowns?

 I'm tired of complaining.

-And he said, Okay, fine, do it.
+And he said, okay, fine, do it.

-You know, I'm here we are.
+You know, there we are.

-And the main reason is your platform, and I want the people in New Hampshire and the rest of the country to hear and understand the type of candidates that I will support, um, like you, like Herschel Walker, like Tim Scott, uh, like Dr. Oz, uh, who got just smear job today.
+And I want the people of New Hampshire and the rest of the country to hear and understand the type of candidates that I will support like you, like Herschel Walker, like Tim Scott, like Dr. Oz, who got just smear job today.

-Um politics is such an ugly sport.
+Politics is such an ugly sport.

-Um I guess they call it a blood sport for a good reason.
+I guess they call it a blood sport for a good reason.

 And I want you to explain your philosophy so people can understand in your words, not mine.